sunilos/Angular-8-9-10/README.md

 See https://github.com/sunilos/SOSAngular/wiki to understand and develop the code.

+# How to run this project
+1. Download and execute "npm update" command to update the project dependencies

 # Angular key commands

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.